Four Essential Writing Skills for College and Daily Life

 Brevity means that your writing is concise, efficient, and avoids unnecessary words.
 Every word, sentence, and paragraph should serve a purpose.
 If your writing contains text that doesn’t contribute to your overall goal, delete it.

-Not every word should contain vital information–typically your goal is not strictly to inform but to also entertain, show authority, develop a tone or attitude, and build a connection with the audience.
+Not every word needs vital information—typically your goal is not strictly to inform but to also entertain, show authority, convey a tone or attitude, and build a connection with the audience.
 Words and phrases that add humor, background, or build an audience connection serve an important purpose.

 But you should be aware of your writing purpose(s): Do you want to make your friend laugh?
-To analyze how The Lion King’s Simba and Prince Hamlet?
-To convince your mom to let you borrow the car?
-To show your boss the progress your marketing strategy made this month?
+Analyze how The Lion King’s Simba and Prince Hamlet parallel eachother?
+Convince your mom to let you borrow the car?
+Show your boss the progress your marketing strategy made this month?

-Identify your text’s goals, and make sure that every word builds toward it.
+Identify your text’s goals, and make sure that every word builds toward them.

 Strategies to Improve Brevity

-Identify your main idea: Internally identify the main idea of everything you write–a single text or an entire essay.
-Each text will probably have more than one main idea.
-Reread your text searching for–and deleting–any words, phrases, or sentences that don’t move the text toward that main idea.
+Identify your purpose: Consider the purpose of everything you write—whether its a quick text or an essay.
+Many times, you'll have more than one purpose.
+Reread your text searching for–and deleting–any words, phrases, or sentences that don’t move the text toward that goal, or that repeat the same idea unnecesarily.

 Writing Skill #2: Clarity

-Clarity means that your word choice, phrasing, and sentence structure communicate your ideas clearly and specifically.
-When you communicate thoughts, feelings, and information, your reader should know exactly what you mean.
+Clarity means your word choice, phrasing, and sentence structure communicate your ideas as exactly as possible.
+When you articulate thoughts, feelings, and information, you should make all efforts you can to be specific and thorough.

-To find the words and phrases that might be unclear, find your most important ideas–the sentences and paragraphs that mean the most to your text.
-Ironically, tour texts’ most important sections and words are typically the most general and confusing.
+To find the words and phrases that might be unclear, locate your most important ideas—the sentences and paragraphs that mean the most to your text.
+Ironically, your text's most important sections and words are typically the most likely to need clarification and elaboration.

-When you’ve identified vague and unclear language, try out one of the strategies listed below.
+When you’ve identified a part that needs chiseling or development, try out one of the strategies below.

 Strategies to Improve Clarity